Gemma Arterton On Stage - Theatre Credits, Bio and Tickets

 Growing up, Arterton expressed keen interest in the performing arts, starring in amateur productions and local festivals.
 For college, she studied acting at Miskin Theatre in Dartford, before receiving a full government grant to study a Bachelor of Arts in Acting at the Royal Academy of Dramatic Art (RADA), studying alongside Killer Joe’s Adam Gillen.

 Arterton’s stand-out role came in 2014, when cast as Rita O’Grady in Made in Dagenham.
-Even though the musical only ran at the Adelphi for five months, her performance was unanimously praised and she won her first Olivier for Best Actress in a Musical.
-The following year, she won Best Actress for her turn as the title role in Nell Gywnn at the Apollo Theatre.
-Her last West End appearance was in 2017, playing Joan in Saint Joan at the Donmar Warehouse.
+Even though the musical only ran at the Adelphi for five months, her performance was unanimously praised and she won her first Olivier for best actress in a musical.
+The following year, she won the best actress Olivier for her turn as the title role in Nell Gywnn at the Apollo Theatre.
+In 2017, she played Joan in Saint Joan at the Donmar Warehouse, and recently starred in Walden at the Harold Pinter Theatre.

 Aside from the stage, Arterton is an accomplished film actress.
 Her credits include Kelly Jones in the St Trinian’s movies and How To Build A Girl.